maheshrijal/notes/docs/AWS/nosql.md

 - AWS **Glue Data Catalog** & **Web Server Logs**
 - **Athena Federated Query** can query other data source (Can query non S3 data sources)

-## ElastiCache

-- In-memory database.
-High performance
-- Managed Redis or Memcached as a service
-- Can be used to cache data for READ HEAVY workloads with low latency requirements
-- Reduces database loads (For heavy reads, offloading to cache can reduce database cost)
-- Can be used to store Session Data (Stateless Servers)
-- Using ElastiCache requires application code changes!!

-### ElastiCache - Redis vs MemcacheD

-**Memcached**

-- Simple data strutctures (string)
-- No replication
-- Multiple Nodes (Sharding)
-- No backup
-- Multi-threaded (better performance for multi core CPUs)

-**Redis**

-- Advanced data structures (list, sets, sorted sets,hashes etc)
-- Multi-AZ replication
-- Replication (Scale Reads)
-- Backup & Restore
-- Support for transactions (all operations work or none work if any fails)

 ## Amazon Redshift